Questfall/docs/quest-mining/creation/workspaces.md

 {% hint style="info" %}
 Workspaces have separate Silver balances from their owners, and once deposited, Silver can only be used to pay for Quest Bounties and cannot be withdrawn.
 This is necessary to allow users to donate to their favorite authors in [future versions](../../roadmap/future-versions.md) of Questfall.
 {% endhint %}

+Weekly and seasonal Author Gold rewards are converted at the fixed settlement rate of `1 Gold = 10 Silver` and credited to this separate treasury.
+They appear as system settlement entries in balance history and cannot be claimed or withdrawn personally.